-If your beloved succulent has run into some issues and is dying off, use the tips I’ve shared below to get to the bottom of the issue and get this elusive plant back to life again.
+If your beloved succulent has run into some issues and is dying off, there may be a few reasons for that so, use the tips I’ve shared below to get to the bottom of the issue and get this elusive plant back to life again.

 2. Cold Temperatures Could Be The Culprit